soderstromkr/whisper-local-transcribe/README.md

 ## transcribe
-Simple implementation of OpenAI's Whisper to transcribe audio files from your local folders.
+Simple script that uses OpenAI's Whisper to transcribe audio files from your local folders.

 ### Instructions
 #### Requirements